iamgodot/create-python-app/README.md

 ## Features

-- Instant use without further ado
+- Use right away, without broken pieces
 - Fulfilled Python package structure with
   - Setup.cfg
   - MANIFEST.in
   - Pyproject.toml
-  - And more.
-- GitHub Workflow setup for Continuous Integration
+- GitHub Actions workflows for CI/CD
-- Customization hooks for generating thanks to cookiecutter
+- Customizable hooks(from cookiecutter) for generating

 ## Inspired by